 This is a public school with almost a feel of a private school twoo very small ele school 1 middle and high school.
 Once in 7th grade you may begin to take AP classes for English and math.
 However going into high school you have an opportunity to test out of a subject and move on to the next ex test out of algebra 1 an there you would move to geometry.
 However on freshman night they strongly suggest yoy don't do this.
 I do wish tou could continue always at your own pace non stop all year long.
 Student should never be held back.
 Teachers and parent department heads are all great there.
 There are alot of activities.
 In h.s maybe a little less

 Clarenceville High School is a public high school in Farmington Hills.
-The principal of Clarenceville High School is Troy Nelson, who can be contacted at email@example.com.
-579 children attend Clarenceville High School and identify as White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
-49% of the 579 students here have subsidized lunches.
-The ratio of students to teachers at Clarenceville High School is 20:1.
+The principal of Clarenceville High School is Troy Nelson, whose e-mail is firstname.lastname@example.org.
+579 children attend Clarenceville High School and identify primarily as White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
+49% of the 579 students here get reduced lunch prices.
+The student to teacher ratio at Clarenceville High School is 20:1.
 Farmington Central High School is one of the nearest high schools.

 - Ceramics sculpture